mincong-h/mincong-h.github.io/_posts/2022-12-04-internal-working-of-gitlab-api-go-client.md

 ## Advanced Features

-The GitLab Go SDK also contains some advanced features that we didn't have chance to discuss so far, such as its retry mechanism, the pagination, and its option functions.
+The GitLab Go SDK also contains some advanced features that we didn't have a chance to discuss so far, such as its retry mechanism, pagination, and its option functions.
 Here, I want to briefly talk about them.

 **Retry mechanism.** According to [HashiCorp's official